top of page

 How is the Huangshan National Park organized

-The park itself consists of eight distinct sectors with poetic and evocative names.
+The park itself consists of 8 distinct sectors with poetic and evocative names.
 Thus, you will explore the trails of the West Sea Canyon, the Hot Springs sector, the Jade Screen sector, the Pine Valley sector, the White Cloud sector, the North Sea sector, the West Sea sector, and the Cloud Valley sector.

 Among the sites, viewpoints, and peaks not to be missed, here are some of my favorites and what you can find there: